 - Compare the Tentative Minimum Tax to your regular tax (Tentative Minimum Tax should be the line above your regular tax) to see how close you were to paying the AMT.

-- Look for positive entries on lines 1-27, which indicate increases to your taxable income for AMT purposes.
+- Look for entries on lines 1-27, which adjust your taxable income for AMT purposes.
 For instance, you have to put various items back into your income, adding such items as your standard deduction, personal exemptions, home equity mortgage interest, miscellaneous deductions such as employee business expenses, and the bargain element of any incentive stock options you exercised.

 One of the best things that can be said about the AMT is that Congress was successful in making it difficult to get around this tax.
 To avoid the AMT, you need to understand how the AMT differs from the regular tax system.

 We'll walk through Form 6251, line by line, looking at how the AMT handles different deductions and expenses.
 Wherever we see a tax-planning opportunity, we will suggest how to lessen the impact of the AMT.

 Line 1: Adjusted Gross Income After Itemized Deductions: If you itemize, this line is the amount shown on line 41 of your 1040, which is your Adjusted Gross Income (AGI) minus your itemized deductions (some of which are added back in on the following lines).
 If you take the standard deduction instead, this line is solely your AGI from line 38 of your 1040, because you can't take any part of the standard deduction when calculating the AMT.
 So if you took the standard deduction on your regular return, it is effectively added back into your income here.
 If you itemized your deductions then the next few lines add back some of those itemized deductions.